dawsbot/RelativePath/README.md

 	// Removes the leading ./ character when the path is pointing to a parent folder.
 	"relativePath.removeLeadingDot": false

+	// An array of extensions to exclude from the relative path url (Useful for used with Webpack or when importing files of mixed types)
+	"relativePath.excludedExtensions": [
+		".js"
+	],
 ```

 ## Bugs